Axiom Decision Systems

 • M.S. in Construction Management, University of Colorado at Boulder, 1997

-• Ph.D. in Construction Management, University of Colorado at Boulder, 2003; minors in Operations Research and Transportation Engineering
+• Ph.D. in Construction Management, University of Colorado at Boulder, 2003

 • M.S. in Transportation Engineering, University of Colorado at Denver, 2003